 Budget Hotels In Paris

-ibis Bastille Opera ☆☆☆ – A international hotel specializing in budget rooms at the best price.
+ibis Bastille Opera ☆☆☆ – An international hotel that specializes in budget rooms at the best price.
 This location is closest to the gay scene and perfect for LGBT travelers who want simple rooms with no surprises.

 Hotel Terre Neuve ☆☆☆ – Basic, budget, clean.
 Everything you need and nothing more to keep costs down.
 Helpful staff, right next to metro station and modern design throughout.

-Solar Hotel ☆☆☆ – Vibrant, budget hotel close to the Modern Art Museum, Luxembourg Gardens and the fun Les Bains d’Odessa Gay sauna.
-Basic rooms with a beautiful terrace for breakfast, but location and price is the main reason to stay.
+Solar Hotel ☆☆☆ – Vibrant, budget hotel close to the Modern Art Museum, Luxembourg Gardens, and the fun Les Bains d’Odessa Gay sauna.
+Basic rooms with a beautiful terrace for breakfast, but the location and price is the main reason to stay.

 Hôtel Sainte-Marie ☆☆ – This budget hotel mixes modern design with wooden beams and stone walls.
 Continental breakfast, the metro station is one minute away and is gay-popular thanks to its position close to IDM Sauna and Euro Men’ Clinic.